Limited special offer for Chinese students!

 How to Apply from China

-The application process from China takes about 6 to 10 weeks from first contact to your arrival in Miami.
+The application process from China takes about 6 to 10 weeks from first contact to your arrival in Pembroke Pines.
 Our admissions team guides each step.

-Pembroke Pines is a safe suburban city just north of Miami, with strong international communities, year-round warm weather, and a 20-minute drive to the beach.
-Here is what Chinese students can expect during their stay.
+Pembroke Pines is a safe suburban city just north of Miami, with strong international communities, year-round warm weather, and a short drive to the beach.

 Housing and Accommodation